Menu

 Summary

 This time, we introduced document classification as natural language processing using data collected by Fess.
-We don’t include in this document, but if you use gensim, you can also generate Word2Vec, Doc2Vec, etc. from the data collected by Fess.
+Although not included in this document, if you use gensim, you can also generate Word2Vec, Doc2Vec, etc., from the data collected by Fess.
 There are many packages in Python.
 By combining them, you can use Fess for natural language processing and machine learning.

 Next time, we will take a closer look at Analyzer, an important feature of the search system.